Desmond Fonn

 Denise Hileeto

-Denise Hileeto is a histopathologist with research interests focused on identify histopathological tissue characteristics and biomarkers and establishing their corresponding imaging correlates, with the ultimate goal of developing highly sensitive non-invasive diagnostic imaging techniques in ophthalmic pathology.
+Denise Hileeto is a histopathologist with research interests focused on identifying histopathological tissue characteristics and biomarkers and establishing their corresponding imaging correlates, with the ultimate goal of developing highly sensitive non-invasive diagnostic imaging techniques in ophthalmic pathology.
 She also provides tissue assessment for effectiveness evaluation and tolerance studies for new biomaterials and drug delivery systems.
 Denise is a member of a multidisciplinary team developing and characterizing the morphological and functional properties of in vitro models for ocular biocompatibility assessment.

 Paul J. Murphy